suffolklibraries/lgc/content/collections/events/dance-1578.md

     content:
       -
         type: text
         text: 'Are you interested in the Tudor period?
 Or maybe, have you ever wondered what dance used to look like over 400 years ago?
-To find out, visit the Long Melford Library, learn about 16th century dance and even try it yourself, if you feel brave!'
+To find out, visit the Long Melford Library, learn about 16th century dance and even try it yourself - if you feel brave enough!'
   -
     type: paragraph
     content: